eklam/War-Of-Conquest/README.md

 > *Lords of Westeros,*
 >
 > *As you may already know, the Targaryen family has refused to join the hold of the Free Cities.
-> I refused for I have bigger aspirations; Westeros will bend the knee and pledge loyality to the blessed Valiryan Dinasty.*
+> I refused for I have bigger aspirations; Westeros will bend the knee and pledge loyalty to the blessed Valiryan Dynasty.*
 >
 > *The choice is your my lords, servitude, or Fire and Blood.*
 >